-Summer and fall have always been special seasons for family fun.
+Spring and summer have always been special seasons for family fun.
 And that tradition should endure, even in a pandemic.
 In fact, fun is more essential during spells of uncertainty because enjoying time with loved ones can provide a distraction and help you cope when life throws a curveball.
-When planning for the remainder of summer and the coming fall season—especially outside—just know that different activities carry different levels of risk.
+When planning for the spring and summer seasons —especially outside—just know that different activities carry different levels of risk.
 For instance, playing miniature golf of biking while social distancing can be safer than going to an amusement park or taking a plane ride.
 Be mindful of these ways to safely savor outdoor fun:

 - Wear a mask in public (age 2 and up).
 A mask protects you and others from certain airborne conditions, such as COVID-19, which you can have without showing symptoms.